 Instead of being inspired by sustainable practices, I felt critical: why did they choose plastic balls to represent sustainability?
 I wondered if I would redesign this showroom what would the alternative be?
 This led me to reflect on the issue of responsible consumption and production as one of the Sustainable Development Goals and how it can also be understood in terms of the responsibility of knowledge production.

-We were lucky to experience the Dubai Expo 2020 in a very special group of people, the SAWA museum academy.
+We were lucky to experience the Dubai Expo 2020 within a very special group of people, the SAWA Museum Program participants.
 All from different backgrounds, we share the same ideas: We want to change museums for a better future.
 The common goals that we are discussing in the group are empowering every single one of us in our daily work back in our home countries.

 The visit to Expo2020 in Dubai was a very intense day with a lot of new knowledge to receive and comprehend.
 Yet, when we were supposed to pick only one picture it was nearly impossible to find any!
-I found myself looking for a photo that joins different aspects, different abilities, talents, cultural backgrounds, until I found this one of us sitting together in front of the stage at the German pavilion.
+I found myself looking for a photo that joints different aspects, different abilities, talents and cultural backgrounds until I found this one of us sitting together in front of the stage at the German pavilion.

-Laura and myself found ourselves looking for the same answers.
+Laura and I found ourselves looking for the same answers.
 She thought about the alwasel dome which when translated means the connection dome.
-This also refers to (relationships and getting together, joining under one cause that we share, It reflects the same idea that I personally was thinking about – connecting is what really matters to achieve great things.
+This also refers to relationships and getting together, joining under one cause that we share.
+It reflects the same idea that I personally was thinking about – connecting is what really matters to achieve great things.

 Alienation at Dubai EXPO 2020 by Laura Hinrichsen